 Live life on offense

-The most interesting and meaningful things that have happened in my life have almost always been the result of taking some kind of divergent action.
-By divergent action, I mean an action that diverges from the normal momentum of life.
-An action that would not be the obvious next step if you were to project out your life on a timeline.
-An action.
-Not a reaction.
+I was reflecting recently, and I realized that the most interesting and meaningful things that have happened in my life have almost always been the result of taking some kind of divergent action- an action that diverges from the normal momentum of life.
+A proactive action that would not be the obvious next step if you were to project out your life on a timeline.
+(Not a reaction.)

 From a young age, we’re programmed to react.
 We’re handed tasks to accomplish, a set of rules to abide by, and we react accordingly.
 Most people live life in this reactive state, most of the time.